How To Sew Cartridge Pleats – A Tutorial

 How To Sew Cartridge Pleats Victorian Historical Sewing Tutorial Step By Step

 Learn how to sew cartridge pleats like in the Victorian era!
 In the Victorian era, skirts were often attached with cartridge pleats – or gauging – to the waistband.
 Cartridge pleats help to give the skirt a dome shape which was fashionable between the 1840s and 1860s.
-Here’s a picture of an 1850s petticoat and of an 1850s dress with cartridge pleating.
+Here’s a picture of an 1850s dress with cartridge pleating.

 How To Sew Victorian Cartridge Pleats